 The only reality for a physical system that can be observed is a time averaged one.
-With rotations at the nuclear level occurring at rates of billion billions of times per second time averages are all that can be discerned.
-See Nuclear Rotations.
+With electrons revolving about a nucleus at a million billion times per second time averages are all that can be discerned.
+Rotations at the nuclear level occurring at the much faster rates of billion billions of times per second See Nuclear Rotations.

 If we have to go on with these damned quantum jumps, then I'm sorry that I ever got involved.

 Schroedinger later formulated the concept of Zitterbewegung (trembling motion) in the movement of particles at the quantum level.